Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Nuclear modification and directed flow of heavy mesons and their decay leptons

-For a closer investigation on the effect of electromagnetic field, we present the directed flow splitting $\dv=v_{1}(D^{0})-v_{1}(\dbar)$ in the lower panel of Fig.~\ref{F1:RAA_V1_Au200}, compared between two field setups.
-Due to the similar magnitude between $E_x$ and $B_y$ from setup-1 (as shown in Fig.~\ref{f1:EBfield}), their combined deflection on the heavy quark motion is weak, leading to a small splitting $\dv$ between the final $D^0$ and $\dbar$.
-To the contrary, the splitting caused by the second setup of electromagnetic field appears larger due to the stronger $B_y$ than $E_x$.
-Due to the large uncertainties of the current experimental data, the evolution profile of the electromagnetic field is hard to be constrained at the RHIC energy.
-Furthermore, even with setup-2, the magnitude of $\dv$ is still much smaller than that of $v_1$ for $D$ mesons.
-This indicates the unbalanced energy loss in $\pm x$ directions through a tilted medium (as shown in Fig.~\ref{fig:tiltedMedium}) is the main source of the heavy flavor $v_1$ at RHIC.
+For a closer investigation on the effect of electromagnetic field, we present the directed flow splitting $\dv=v_{1}(D^{0})-v_{1}(\dbar)$ in the lower panel of Fig.~\ref{F1:RAA_V1_Au200}, compared between the two field setups.
+However, due to the relatively weak magnitude of electromagnetic field at RHIC, compared to that at LHC as will be shown later, the $v_1$ splitting from both field setups are small.
+The evolution profile of the electromagnetic field is hard to be constrained using the RHIC data with the current large uncertainties.
+The unbalanced energy loss in $\pm x$ directions through a tilted medium (as shown in Fig.~\ref{fig:tiltedMedium}) is the main source of the heavy flavor $v_1$ at RHIC.
 This is consistent with the findings presented in Refs.~\cite{Chatterjee:2017ahy,Chatterjee:2018lsx,Beraudo:2021ont,Oliva:2020doe}.